 To model standards in the technology industry, interns work on a scrum team, an agile framework.
 The team works together on multiple projects at a time.
 The week-to-week workflows are managed by Dr. Jacquelyne Howard.

-If the proposal is accepted, the Product Owner will work with Dr. Jacquelyne Howard to create a project plan and work with the Product Developer Intern throughout the semester.
+If the proposal is accepted, the Product Owner (faculty/staff/community) will work with Dr. Jacquelyne Howard to create a project plan and work with the Product Developer Intern throughout the semester.
 The Product Developer will continuously communicate with the Product Owner about the team's progress.
 Owners will be invited throughout the semester to join the team meetings and open houses.

 Tulane faculty, graduate students, staff, or New Orleans community members who incorporate or want to incorporate computing into their research and advocacy work are eligible.
 As a Product Owner, you must be willing to: